Task Force Oceania and Seabees Team Up in Timor Leste

 |0

-This work, Task Force Oceania and Seabees Team Up in Timor Leste, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Oceania and Seabees Team Up in Timor Leste, by SSG Solomon Navarro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT